FreshRSS/FreshRSS/README.md

 # Releases
 See the [list of releases](../../releases).

-## Note on branches
+## About branches
-**This application is under continuous development!** Please use the branch that suits your needs:

 * Use [the master branch](https://github.com/FreshRSS/FreshRSS/tree/master/) if you need a stable version.
-* For developers and tech savvy persons willing to help testing the latest features, [the dev branch](https://github.com/FreshRSS/FreshRSS/tree/dev) is waiting for you!
+* For those willing to help testing or developing the latest features, [the dev branch](https://github.com/FreshRSS/FreshRSS/tree/dev) is waiting for you!

 # Disclaimer
 This application was developed to fulfil personal needs primarily, and comes with absolutely no warranty.
 Feature requests, bug reports, and other contributions are welcome.
-The best way is to [open issues on GitHub](https://github.com/FreshRSS/FreshRSS/issues).
+The best way is to [open an issue on GitHub](https://github.com/FreshRSS/FreshRSS/issues).
 We are a friendly community.

 # Requirements